TheJayesh25/HR-Attrition-Analysis/README.md

 • The data was initially prepared, cleaned and transformed to make it ready for analysis
 • Both the cleaned and unclean datasets are included in this repository.

-### Note: I have created a dashboard in tableau to view these findings at a glance and filter them out based on different data points.
+#### I have created a dashboard in tableau to view these findings at a glance and filter them out based on different data points.
-### I have attached an image of the dashboard below OR you can click here to view the Dashboard: [HR Attrition Analysis dashboard](https://public.tableau.com/app/profile/jayesh25/viz/HRAttritionAnalysis_16866548755520/Dashboard1)
+#### I have attached an image of the dashboard below OR you can click here to view the Dashboard: [HR Attrition Analysis dashboard](https://public.tableau.com/app/profile/jayesh25/viz/HRAttritionAnalysis_16866548755520/Dashboard1)